 No, they won’t supply any such data even as they claimed that they are a legitimate reference of all knowledge we have acquired so far, while their twin institution keep showing you how blue the man is.
-The minimum objective is to confuse and instill fear that would lead to an endless debate, instead of just trying it on.
+The minimum objective is to confuse and instill fear that would lead to an endless debate, instead of just trying it on oneself.

 Where to go from here?

 There are many ways we can be prevented from even trying first-hand what works and what doesn’t.
-It takes a lot to set oneself free from corporate mind control.
-The elaborate façade is only that, an elaborate façade.
+It takes a lot of courage to set oneself free from corporate mind control.
+The elaborate facade is only that, an elaborate façade.
 But in most cases, it takes more courage to even try to find and handle the truth.
 A lot of times, people will only try this one when it is the only thing that’s left to try.
 By then, we can only hope that it is not too late.

 A glass of colloidal silver once a week does not result to a fatal overdose, nor a localized tumor.
 We tested that with ourselves, and we didn’t turn into blue monkeys.
-But we don’t recommend that volume to you, as a store policy.
+But we don’t recommend that volume of silver colloid to you, as a store policy.
 We only recommend that you take a spoonful of 3 to 5ppm of your own homemade silver colloid before going to bed.
 That’s the only amount you’ll ever need, and that’s a good thing budget wise.

 How to make your own colloidal silver?